temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 ```

-To overwrite this default naming and assign a custom Workflow type, use the `@WorkflowMethod` annotation with the `name` parameter, as shown in the following example:
+To overwrite this default naming and assign a custom Workflow Type, use the `@WorkflowMethod` annotation with the `name` parameter, as shown in the following example:

 ```java
   @WorkflowMethod(name = "Abc")